chrispahm/linter-gams/README.md

 ![sidebar](https://user-images.githubusercontent.com/20703207/40918757-892cfd84-6807-11e8-8cbe-d1a01b6aff8d.PNG)

-### Data panel (beta)
+### Data panel
 ![data panel](https://user-images.githubusercontent.com/20703207/44646597-d61da880-a9db-11e8-8b09-99c11ad04ab0.gif)

 Values of sets and paramters, as well as the equation listing for equations or the column listing for variables can be shown with the new data panel feature.
 In order to activate, turn on the configuration in the `linter-gams` configuration panel, open the bottom dock and then click on a GAMS symbol (as shown in the GIF above).
 The data panel feature will parse your GAMS file for solve statements, and will try to show the available data right before any solve statement.
 You can cycle through the solve statements with a dropdown menu at the top right of the data panel.

+If the data panel does not show any values, make sure that a) your model is free of compilation errors and b) has at least one solve statement

 ### Running your model

+There are multiple options for running your model:

+ - Click the 'play' button in the sidebar
+ - Press `shift-enter` on your keyboard
-There are multiple options for running your model: You can either press the 'run' button in the sidebar, by pressing `shift-enter` or by opening the command palette (`ctrl-shift-p`) and typing `GAMS run` or just `run`.
+ - Open the command palette (`ctrl-shift-p`) and type `GAMS run` or just `run` followed by `enter`.

  The model will be solved in the background, so you can continue working.
-While the model is solving, the `busy-signal` dot (usually green) at the bottom will be blinking.
+While the model is solving, the `busy-signal` dot (usually green) at the bottom will be blinking, and the bottom panel will open showing the models console output.
 Once the model is solved, the listing file will be opened automatically in a new pane.

 ### Re-parsing a listing file